ETS-Android2/CiletuhSQT-Android-App/README.md

 chance to be in the program, joining the MOOC Program, and patiently mentoring us through out the entire program.

-This project act as an intern project in ESRI Indonesia Fellowship Program✨ The members of the group are Myself(Ald7ee), Arsyi Sulthoni(Arsyi-sul10), Arta Bina Purba(Arbi29), Jose Anugrah
+This project act as an intern project in ESRI Indonesia Fellowship Program✨ The members of the group are:
+🎯Myself(Ald7ee)
+🎹Arsyi Sulthoni(Arsyi-sul10)
+🎮Arta Bina Purba(Arbi29)
+🥋Jose Anugrah